 ROOM RATES PER NIGHT INCLUDING BREAKFAST:-

-The accommodation: 2nd floor double bedroom with an attached smaller room with single sofa/bed, plus bathroom with bath, shower, loo and handwash basin.
+2nd floor double bedroom with an attached smaller room with single sofa/bed, plus bathroom with bath, shower, loo and handwash basin.
 Bathroom access is through the single bedroom.
 There is an additional single "Z bed" and cot available for families.
 Great views over the marshes to the river and beyond.

 First floor double/twin with views over the garden.
 Bathroom with bath, shower, handwash basin and loo.